 Whilst Nepali society is socially conservative, Nepal is one of the most LGBTQ friendly countries in Asia.
 In 2008, the Supreme Court required the government to pass an array of anti-discrimination laws and recently made steps towards recognizing same-sex unions.
 Find out more in our interview with Tilak from Kathmandu about gay life in Nepal.

 Eating out in Nepal is so rewarding.
 The food of Nepal is delicious and diverse, mostly due to the layout of the region.

-While Nepalese cuisine takes inspiration from nearby Chinese, Tibetan, and Indian cultures, the country’s borders actually remained closed until the 1950s.
+While Nepali cuisine takes inspiration from nearby Chinese, Tibetan, and Indian cultures, the country’s borders actually remained closed until the 1950s.
 It is also said that, during Nepal’s earliest years, they suffered from difficulties with transportation and trading.
 Basically, since the area was not easy to access, Western influence did not touch the country until recently.
-This means that a large amount of Nepal’s food is based almost solely around the ethnicity of its peoples and the overall scope of its climate and geography.
+This means that a large amount of Nepal’s food is based almost solely on the ethnicity of its people and the overall scope of its climate and geography.

 Much of Nepal’s food can be described as hearty and healthy, with tons of unique and exciting flavors that can appeal to any crowd.
 Most meals depend on the presence of vegetables and lean meats that are provided by local farmers.
 But be sure to expect tons of spice because we can guarantee these dishes will leave your taste buds dancing!

 1. Dal Bhat – rice and lentil soup

 It’s true what they say – everything feels better if you can enjoy the simple things.
 And despite being the staple dish of Nepal, dal bhat may be as simple as food can come!